 While it’s only a small step, we hope that by bringing Carol’s to you, we can help this unhealthy tide begin to turn.

 Carol, a devoted gardener and animal lover (especially chickens), has long been passionate about sustainable farming and breeding methods—and just as passionate about providing opportunities for other farmers to get started.
-Now, her Pasture-Raised Organic Eggs and Heirloom Eggs can help make those visions a reality.
+Now, her Pasture-Raised Organic and Heirloom Eggs can help make those visions a reality.